tezos-reward-distributor-organization/tezos-reward-distributor/docs/payouttiming.rst

 configured with a ``release_override`` of ``-11`` and ``rewards_type`` ``actual``.

 **Cycle 103**: Since ``release_override`` is set to ``-11``, payout for cycle 108 happens during cycle 103.
 Frank and Cindy’s delegation is taken into account to compute cylce 108’s rights.
-Jane’s bakery is expected to earn 25 tez rewards for cycle 108 from baking and endorsing rewards.
+Jane’s bakery is expected to earn 80 tez rewards for cycle 108 from baking and endorsing rewards.
 Frank and Cindy contribute 10% each to Jane’s staking balance.
-They each receive 2.5 tez as part of the payout for cycle 108.
+They each receive 8 tez as part of the payout for cycle 108.

 A ``calculations/108.csv`` file is generated which shows ``Overestimate: pending`` as cycle 108 has not run yet.

-**Cycle 104-108**: same as cycle 103: Frank and Cindy receive 10% each of the estimated reward..
+**Cycle 104-108**: same as cycle 103: Frank and Cindy receive 10% each of the estimated reward.

-**Cycle 109**: Jane’s bakery is expected to earn 15 tez from baking and endorsing rewards for cycle 114, so each delegator should be paid 1.5 tez.
-TRD runs the calculations for cycle 108 again and finds that Jane earned 0.5 tez fee for baking a block.
-She also missed some endorsements and did not earn 0.75 tez.
+**Cycle 109**: Jane’s bakery is expected to earn 60 tez from baking and endorsing rewards for cycle 114, so each delegator should be paid 6 tez.
+TRD runs the calculations for cycle 108 again and finds that Jane earned 0.5 tez fee for baking a block, and failed to bake the other block, a loss of 20 tez.
-Overall, Jane’s bakery overestimated its earnings by 0.25 tez, or 1%.
+Overall, Jane’s bakery overestimated its earnings by 19.5 tez.
-It therefore substracts 1% of cycle 108 payout to cycle 114 payout (which happens at cycle 109).
+It therefore substracts 1.95 tez of cycle 108 payout to cycle 114 payout (which happens at cycle 109).
-Frank and Cindy receive 1.475 tez as adjusted amount for cycle 114.
+Frank and Cindy receive 4.05 tez as adjusted amount for cycle 114.

-``calculations/108.csv`` file is updated with a total overestimate of 0.25 and their distribution across delegates: 0.025 tez for Frank and for Cindy. ``calculations/114.csv`` file mentions an adjustment of 0.025 tez for Frank and Cindy.
+``calculations/108.csv`` file is updated with a total overestimate of 19.5 and their distribution across delegates: 1.95 tez for Frank and for Cindy. ``calculations/114.csv`` file mentions an adjustment of 1.95 tez for Frank and Cindy.

-Had Frank left the bakery at cycle 104, Jane’s bakery would have been unable to recover his overpaid 0.025 tez.
+Had Frank left the bakery at cycle 104, Jane’s bakery would have been unable to recover his overpaid 1.95 tez.